“Do I need to disinfect that?”

 - A person with a nosebleed drips blood onto their keyboard.

-- An employee making copies gets a deep papercut and then drops blood onto the shared printer’s touch screen.
+- An employee making copies gets a paper cut and then drops blood onto the shared printer’s touch screen.

-Anytime blood comes into direct contact with a surface, that surface needs to be disinfected immediately.
-Blood-borne pathogens are infectious germs that live in the human bloodstream and can cause infection.
+Anytime blood comes into direct contact with a surface, that surface needs to be disinfected.
+Bloodborne pathogens are infectious germs that live in the human bloodstream and can cause infection.

 Diseases that spread via blood include malaria, syphilis, and brucellosis, Hepatitis B (HBV), Hepatitis C (HCV), and the Human Immunodeficiency Virus (HIV).